The Longest Yarn

 “We are honoured to be the first place in the UK to host this prestigious exhibition.
 We look forward to welcoming visitors to Southwell to view these scenes from what is one of the most important days in European history."

-The exhibition is free of charge and runs from 9-27 September 2024 (dates tbc, please check back before visiting).
 An accompanying book will be on sale, giving more information on each of the 80 scenes, including a picture from 1944 to show viewers what each scene was based on.

 The Longest Yarn are a non-profit Association and self-fund the exhibition – if you would like to make a donation to help with the costs, please click here.